alexlitel/congresstweets-automator/README.md

 * Twitter list
 * Github API key
 * Two Github repos: one for frontend and another backend
-	* Actually three, there's currently a private repo used for unit testing
-* Node (currently 8x, though may have to downgrade)
+* Node (currently 8x)
 * Yarn
 * Knowledge of Redis, APIs and the above things

 ## What is what
-* `/data` - directory with datasets, one of which (users.json) has all committees, MOCs, etc; the other (users-filtered.json) has a list of every major Congressional entity I've identified with Twitter accounts.
-You can quite easily use this as a basis for wide range of things, and the account list is a custom list for which I poured a number of hours of work into painstakingly accumulated a variety of accounts.
+* `/data` - directory with datasets.
+You can quite easily use the data as a basis for wide range of things, and the account list is a custom list for which I poured a number of hours of work into painstakingly accumulating a variety of accounts.
+It's also updated via some automated maintenance.
+Entities listed sorted by chamber and entity type, and depending on entity type, state, name, and party.
+  * `users` - contains all current committees, MOCs, caucuses, etc
+  * `users-filtered` - contains all current congressional entities with active twitter accounts
+  * `historical-users` - contains all committees, MOCs, caucuses, etc (both former and current) from the inception of the project, including a few exclusive data points including past screen names for accounts, whether an account was deleted, and previous properties for MOCs (i.e. party or chamber changes).
+I strongly recommend you use either this or the `historical-users-filtered` dataset if you to utilize the dataset for anything.
+If you do use the this dataset and associated accounts, make sure you use the `id` key rather than `screen_name`, which can very well change
+  * `historical-users-filtered` - current and former congressional entites with twitter accounts
 * `/src` - the directory with app source code
   * `app` - app class and methods for initialization and running
+  * `maintenance` - store/list initialiation, server and local maintenance processes
   * `redis` - singleton for redis store
   * `config` - configuration file containing various app settings
-  * `github` - file containing the methods and such for interacting with Github API
+  * `github` - methods and such for interacting with Github API
-  * `twitter` - file containing the methods and such for interacting with Twitter API
+  * `twitter` - methods and such for interacting with Twitter API
-  * `utils` - various utilities including time parsing et al
+  * `utils` - various utilities including time parsing, formatting, serialization, data, extraction et al
-  * `helpers` - helper functions/classes, namely building the MD file/Jekyll post
+  * `helpers` - helper functions/classes, namely building the MD file/Jekyll post and creating a message for the maintenance process
   * `load-env` - singleton to load environmental variables
   * `main` - running the app class
+  * `update` - running the maintenance class
-* `/tests` - unit tests, which correspond to a number of files in the src
+* `/tests` - unit tests, which correspond to a number of files in the src, as well as mock data, utils and a mock API helper

 ## Installation